frankischilling/fce360-enhanced/README.md

   * Completes the VSync frame pacing implementation

 * **Includes Previous Features:**
   * All v0.6.8 features: VSync frame pacing with texture latching
   * All v0.6.7 features: Drawing API enhancements and advanced memory functions
   * All prior features from v0.6.1–v0.6.6

+---

+## What's new (v0.7.0)

+* **ROM Counter Display:** Added proper ROM counter showing "current/total" format (e.g., "5/100")!
+  * **Accurate Counting:** Counter now accurately counts only selectable ROM items (excludes separators)
+  * **Fixed "Stuck at 0" Issue:** Changed from CXuiControl to CXuiTextElement for proper SetText() support
+  * **Real-time Updates:** Counter updates immediately after list population and selection changes
+  * **Separator Handling:** Shows "1/total" instead of "0/total" when sitting on a separator (if items exist)
+  * **Visual Feedback:** Provides clear indication of position in ROM list for better navigation

+* **Separator Handling Improvements:**
+  * **Smart Counting:** Counter correctly skips separator items ("---") when counting
+  * **Edge Case Handling:** Prevents confusing "0/N" display when selection is on non-selectable items
+  * **Proper Identification:** Separators are properly identified by empty path/filename

+* **Technical Details:**
+  * Changed XuiRomCounter from CXuiControl to CXuiTextElement for proper SetText() support
+  * Added IsSelectable() helper function to identify selectable ROM items
+  * Added CountSelectableUpTo() helper function to count selectable items up to index
+  * Improved UpdateRomCounter() logic to handle separators correctly
+  * Counter updates after SetCurSel/SetTopItem in ApplySearchFilter()
+  * Added debug output (OutputDebugStringA) if counter control not found in XUR

+* **UI Improvements:**
+  * **Position Feedback:** Counter provides visual feedback of position in ROM list
+  * **Large Collections:** Makes it easier to navigate large ROM collections
+  * **Clear Indication:** Shows how many games are available vs. current position
+  * **Multi-Section Support:** Works correctly with Recent Games, Favorites, and general ROM list sections

+* **Impact:**
+  * Users can now see their position in the ROM list at a glance
+  * No more confusing "0/N" display when browsing
+  * Better UX for navigating large ROM collections
+  * Counter accurately reflects actual selectable items (not separators)

+* **Includes Previous Features:**
+  * All v0.6.9 features: Famicom Disk System support and alphabetical ROM sorting
+  * All v0.6.8.1 features: VSync synchronization hotfix
+  * All v0.6.8 features: VSync frame pacing with texture latching
+  * All v0.6.7 features: Drawing API enhancements and advanced memory functions
+  * All prior features from v0.6.1–v0.6.6